AKAR, JOHN JOSEPH

 In 1954 his unpublished play, Valley without Echo, was produced in Europe by the British Council.
 His second play, Cry Tamba, was published in the West African Review in the same year.

-In 1957, Akar was appointed head of programs in the Sierra Leone Broadcasting Service, becoming Director of Broadcasting from 1960-66.
+In 1957, Akar was appointed head of programmes in the Sierra Leone Broadcasting Service, becoming Director of Broadcasting from 1960-66.
 In 1961, at the time Sierra Leone gained its independence, he composed the national anthem.
 In order to help gain greater cultural recognition for Sierra Leone, he organised the National Dance Troupe, of which he was director from 1961-66, which he led in many successful performances around the world.
 In 1964 the troupe was acclaimed as the “best dance ensemble” at the New York World’s Fair.

 In 1969 he was appointed Sierra Leone ambassador to the United states.
 Because of his disagreement with the Sierra Leone government over declaration of a republic, he quit his post in April 1971, taking a position for a time as assistant to the president of the University of California at Berkeley.

 He then went to Jamaica, where he became a staff member of the Gleaner, where he wrote a regular Column entitled “Man on the Move.”
-He died of a heart attack in Jamaica in1975.
+He died of a heart attack in Jamaica in 1975.

 CYRIL, P. FORAY